National Liberation Front (Macedonia): NOF merged into the DSE

-Macedonians and the Greek Civil War
+Greek Civil War

+At the beginning of the war Markos Vafiadis had an efficient guerilla strategy, and controlled territories from Florina to Attica, and for a short period there were DSE-controlled territories in the Peloponnese.
+Ethnic Macedonian partisans were not fighting only in the territory of Greek Macedonia, but also in Thessaly, Roúmeli, and in the battles north of Athens.

-The Macedonians of Greek Macedonia made a critical contribution to the communist side during the Greek Civil War.
+The ethnic Macedonians of Greek Macedonia made a critical contribution to the communist side during the Greek Civil War.
 Soon after the first free territories were created, Keramitčiev met with KKE officials, and it was decided that Macedonian schools would open in the area controlled by the DSE.
 Books written in Macedonian were published, while Macedonians theatres and cultural organizations operated.
 Under the auspices of the NOF, a women's organization, the Antifascist Women's Front (AFZH), and a youth organization, the National Liberation Front of Youth (ONOM), were formed.

-In Democratic Army of Greece held territory, newspapers and books were published by NOF, public speeches made and the schools opened, helping the consolidation of Macedonian conscience and identity among the population.
+Newspapers and books were published by NOF, public speeches made and the schools opened, helping the consolidation of Macedonian conscience and identity among the population.
 According to information announced by Paskal Mitrevski on the I plenum of NOF in August 1948, about 85% of the Macedonian-speaking population in Aegean Macedonia identified themselves as ethnic Macedonian.
 The language that was taught in the schools was the official language of the Socialist Republic of Macedonia.
 About 20,000 young ethnic Macedonians learned to read and write using that language, and learned their own history.

-Ethnic Macedonians fought in the Greek Civil War and made a significant contribution to the initial victories of the DSE.
-Their significance, however, rose as the conflict progressed due to their increased numbers within the DSE.
-However, when the Tito–Stalin split arose, Yugoslavia (and the Socialist Republic of Macedonia) closed its border to the DSE, as both the NOF and the DSE supported the Soviet line.
-At the beginning of the war Markos Vafiadis had an efficient guerilla strategy, and controlled territories from Florina to Attica, and for a short period there were DSE-controlled territories in the Peloponnese.